 Thea Ransome is the ‘sexy female scientist’ type.
 She’s brunette, because as actress Wanda Ventham explains in the story’s DVD documentary, female scientists aren’t allowed to be blonde.
 While the male scientists all refer to each other by surname as much as by first name, our female brainbox is always ‘Thea’, never ‘Ransome’.
 There is the inevitable hint of a romance between her and Colby, which adds an unfortunately sexist note to proceedings.
 Thea is eventually transformed into the Fendahl Core, when her lab coat disappears and is replaced by a grandiose gold lame ensemble, complete with eyes painted on her lids.
 With hair curling snakelike from her head and a stare with the power to transfix, she’s basically golden Medusa.
 And thus is transformed into another stereotype, the femme fatale.

 Then there’s Adam Colby, not quite our hero (that’s Tom Baker, mid tenure and using his star power to tinker with the script), more wisecracking sidekick.
 He’s one of the good guys, so naturally he’s blonde haired and blue eyed.
 But he’s not lily white; he takes little convincing from Fendelman to delay reporting the death of the hiker.
 And under pressure he becomes a rude snob.
 “Don’t you threaten me, you swede-bashing cretin,” he snaps at Jack in Part Four, underlining the class division between the RP speaking scientists and the local rustics.
-But he’s funny and handsome (his shirt exposes a surprising amount of chest at one stage), so we know he’s one our side; Leela even gives him a peck on the cheek to underline the point.
+But he’s funny and handsome (his shirt exposes a surprising amount of chest at one stage), so we know he’s on our side; Leela even gives him a peck on the cheek to underline the point.

 He’s also part of Image’s two most disturbing moments, when down in the cellar, technology and occult superstition meet in unholy union.
 The first comes when Colby and Fendelmen have been tied up by bad egg Stael (he’s the ‘just nuts’ type).
 Colby is forced to watch when Stael shoots Fendelman in the head.
 It happens offscreen, but it’s still an arresting moment; you certainly wouldn’t get it in New Who.
 Colby, being the resilient specimen that he is, takes this gruesome event in his stride.
 Whereas surely it would leave any real person deeply traumatised.
 But this is Doctor Who, the plot rolls on and so do we.

 The second nasty moment comes when Stael, transfixed by the Fendahl Core, asks the Doctor to bring him a gun, and thus assist his suicide.
 It’s ghastly.
 Whether or not the Doctor’s role in it bothers you (as it does me), it’s clearly unnecessary.
 Stael could have had the gun on his person, or reached it through a colossal mental effort.
-Having the Doctor bring him the gun means he plays an active part in Stael’s death, which sits uncomfortably the Doctor as we know him.
+Having the Doctor bring him the gun means he plays an active part in Stael’s death, which sits uncomfortably with the Doctor as we know him.

 There’s a few other moments in Image where another look over by the script editor might have helped.
 There’s the infamous bit where someone inexplicably lets the Doctor out of a locked room, but we never find out who.
 But there’s also some obvious padding in Part Three when the Doctor and Leela go back to the TARDIS and travel to the solar system’s dead fifth planet to discover that it’s trapped in a time loop.
 “We’ve been on a wild goose chase,” says the Doctor, but at least it has helped fill up an episode.
 Then there’s a whole lot of guff about them being late returning to the Priory (and the plot), which is nonsense considering they’re in a time machine.